-Consistent, reliable attendance to all scheduled work assignments, training and meeting by all employee is expected; punctuality and reliable are key ingredients to competent, effective and efficient operation of the organization.
+Consistent, reliable attendance to all scheduled work assignments, training and meetings by all employees is expected; punctuality and reliability are key ingredients to competent, effective and efficient operation of the organization.

 To ensure proper and safe patient supervision/care and program ratios, each employee must communicate their absences as much in advance as possible, but;

 - No later than 5 (five) hours before a 3p-11p shift